JulienLach/HomeIOT/README.md

 - Product Catalog: Organized product categories for easy search and navigation, including new arrivals, promotions, and kits/packs.
 - Detailed Product Descriptions: Each product includes a long description, short description, technical specifications, main image, and price.
 - Promotions and New Arrivals: Regular promotions, discounts, and special offers highlighted to attract customer attention.
-- FAQ Page: Answers to basic user questions.
+- FAQ Page: Answers to basic users questions.
 - Resources Page: Links to programming learning resources and guides.

 ### Target Audience